 Fresh herbs can alter and enhance the flavor of any dish.
 To chefs, they’re basic ingredients.
 To novices, they’re intimidating.
 It can be tough to identify herbs and even more difficult to know how to use them.
 This simple guide is a good place to start.

 Description: Nothing divides people quite like cilantro.
 You either love it or hate it.
 Cilantro is distinctive and bright.
 It has small, round and delicate leaves with long stems.
 It is most often found in Asian, Mexican and Latin American cuisines.

 Preparation: To use cilantro, coarsely chop the leaves and delicate stems or use the leaves whole.

 Uses: You can find it in Vietnamese spring rolls and Thai curries but we know it best in Mexican foods like guacamole and salsas.

 Description: The ultimate summer herb, basil is fragrant with a slightly sweet taste.
 It’s green and leafy.

 Preparation: Basil is delicate and easily bruised.
 We recommend tearing the leaves or using them whole.

 Uses: Basil is the backbone to pesto.
 And no tomato, mozzarella salad is complete without it.
 It’s great on pizzas as well and perfect stirred into a marinara sauce.

 Description: Dill has a mild anise flavor that wakes up any dish.
 It’s long and wispy without well-defined leaves.

-Preparation: Dill can be coarsely chopped.
+Preparation: Dill can be coarsely chopped or torn.